filamentgroup/grunticon/README.md

 });
 ```

+#### embedComplete

+Arguments: None
+Returns: None

+If `grunticon.embedComplete` is defined, the loader will call it when SVG embedding is complete.
+This is true for both local and CORS embedding.
+So if you need to run logic after SVG markup is appended to the DOM, just define `grunticon.embedComplete` as a function that does whatever you need to do.

 ### Cross-domain SVG Embedding Methods

 With `enhanceSVG` and `corsEmbed` turned on, the Grunticon loader has a few exposed 2 more methods and attributes on the `grunticon` object that you can use: